virmaior/zakkun-the-wyze/README.md

 * support for multiple cameras (it assumes their ip addresses are 101 , cam=2 is 102 , cam=3 is 103 ...
 * display marked video form multiple cameras in an expandable bottom timeline so that footage can be lined up.
 * support for cron style hourly running
+* added code to send the minutes you want to the server (rather than copy/paste) and the cron (za-harau.sh ) to download it.

 (とる means "to take" in Japanese and can refer both to (a) taking a picture　撮る, (b) taking an object　取る, and (c) taking food 採る ; みる means "to see" or "to watch"; ほる means "to bury" 掘る.
 These are all very good activities for a flying squirrel)